Pill mill: Business model and characteristics

 In pill mills, doctors or staff supervised by them prescribe opioids for non-existent or exaggerated pain.
 The primary purpose behind this prescribing practice is not to relieve pain or cure it, but to make high profits.
 This makes pill mills a criminal enterprise.

 Characteristics of such facilities include that they are often owned by non-medical personnel and only cash is accepted (no credit cards or insurance payments).
-Medical records, findings, or X-rays are not required; no medical examinations are performed or are merely pro forma; alternatives to treatment with tablets are not discussed; strong painkillers are prescribed; and prescriptions can only be redeemed at certain pharmacies.
+Medical records, findings, or X-rays are not required; medical examinations are not performed or are merely pro forma; alternatives to treatment with tablets are not discussed; strong painkillers are prescribed; and prescriptions can only be redeemed at certain pharmacies.
 Additionally, long queues are visible in front of the facilities, parking spaces in front of or near the facility are heavily frequented, and security personnel or doormen are used.

 According to investigating authorities and scientists, such facilities come in different shapes and sizes, but for them it is important to give the impression that they are independent pain treatment centres.
 To avoid prosecution, pill mills' managers tend to run their facilities like pop-up stores.
-Clients of pill mills are addicted to pills or trade their pills.
+Clients of pill mills are addicted to medications or trade their medications to others.